Kho Jabing

 Kho Jabing (Note: Some sources, including newspapers, reported his name as "Jabing Kho") (Note: Jabing is his given name) (4 January 1984 – 20 May 2016), later in life Muhammad Kho Abdullah, (Note: Kho Jabing's Muslim alias; all sources and people who knew him (including his family) still addressed him as Kho Jabing even after he adopted this alias) was a Malaysian of mixed Chinese and Iban descent from Sarawak, Malaysia, who partnered with a friend to rob and murder a Chinese construction worker named Cao Ruyin in Singapore on 17 February 2008.
 While his accomplice was eventually jailed and caned for robbery, Kho Jabing was convicted of murder and sentenced to death on 30 July 2010, and lost his appeal on 24 May 2011.

-Later, when the changes to Singapore's death penalty laws took effect in January 2013, Kho Jabing was granted a re-trial, and thus have his death sentence commuted to life imprisonment and 24 strokes of the cane on 14 August of that same year.
-However, his joy was short-lived, because on 14 January 2015, the life sentence was overturned and the death sentence was reinstated on Kho Jabing once again upon the prosecution's appeal.
-After a lengthy appeal process, and despite the public appeals for mercy on his life, Kho Jabing was finally put to death by long drop hanging (Note: This method is the standard way of executing prisoners in Singapore) at 3.30 pm on 20 May 2016 for his crime.
+Later, when changes to Singapore's death penalty laws took effect in January 2013, Kho Jabing was granted a re-trial.
+His death sentence was commuted to life imprisonment and 24 strokes of the cane on 14 August 2013.
+On 14 January 2015, the life sentence was overturned and the death sentence was reinstated upon prosecution's appeal.
+After a lengthy appeal process, and despite public appeals for mercy, Kho Jabing was put to death by long drop hanging (Note: This method is the standard way of executing prisoners in Singapore) at 3.30 pm on 20 May 2016 for his crime.
 (Note: Executions in Singapore normally take place on Friday mornings at 6 am.
 Kho's execution was the first execution ever conducted in the afternoon on Friday instead of the usual timing of dawn.)

-The prosecution's appeal in the case of Kho Jabing was also a landmark in Singapore's legal history, setting the main guiding principles for all judges in Singapore to decide where the discretionary death penalty is appropriate in future murder cases, which directly or indirectly affected both the sentencing and appeal outcomes of some murder cases that occurred in Singapore.
+The prosecution's appeal in the case of Kho Jabing was a landmark in Singapore's legal history, setting the main guiding principles for all judges in Singapore to decide where the discretionary death penalty is appropriate in future murder cases, which directly or indirectly affected both the sentencing and appeal outcomes of some murder cases that occurred in Singapore.
 Other than the death penalty issues in Singapore, Kho Jabing had also had an effect on the requirements of the Singaporean courts to reopen concluded criminal appeals and cases, which made its first effect on an unrelated capital case on 2 August 2017, leading to the acquittal of 34-year-old Nigerian citizen and alleged drug trafficker Ilechukwu Uchechukwu Chukwudi on 17 September 2020.